 Late-career GP group starting soonSee here for more information.

 In Bath and North East Somerset, Sulisdoc helps to support local Sessional GPs by providing a forum to share news, gain collaborative advice and offer peer-to-peer support.
 They act as a mouthpiece for sessional GPs within the local health community as well as advertising work for local practices and offering informal advice to members about relevant issues such as pensions.
-Historically they have had members on the CCG board, LMC and OOH providers.
+Historically they have had members on the ICB board, Local Medical Committee (LMC) and Out-Of-Hours (OOH) providers.
 They continue to have a good reputation for working with local practices and good standing within the local health community.
 Visit their website here.

 The education trust (BGPERT) run events that cover a wide variety of clinical and non-clinical topics covering the GP curriculum, with local relevance, available to all members.
-Events are important times to network, meet and support each other, and in Covid-19 times they have switched from face to face meetings to live Zoom webinars.
-They aim to offer a hybrid programme in the future.
+Events are important times to network, meet and support each other via face to face meetings and live Zoom webinars.
 The enhanced resources page has a wide variety of resources for GPs, recordings of RUH and other consultant webinars.
-For information on BGPERT please contact their admin team on bgpert@birdbath.org.uk
+For information on BGPERT please contact their admin team on BGPERT@birdbath.org.uk

 The National Association of Sessional GPs website is also a useful resource – click here.